crvernon/labor_planner/paper/paper.md

 We developed the `labor_planner` Python package to provide insight into whether staff are currently over- or under-committed and who, and which projects, are the key consumers of staff chargeable hours.
-Our package also evaluates and visualizes projected labor allocation throughout a fiscal year to ensure staff have time to complete existing project work and to assist staff who may not be projected to meet billable requirements.
+Our package also evaluates and visualizes projected labor allocation throughout a calendar year to ensure staff have time to complete existing project work and to assist staff who may not be projected to meet billable requirements.
 The `labor_planner` information for each staff member are provided by project managers who distribute work among their